Computer Science (CPSC)

 Term(s) Typically Offered: Offered Fall & Spring Terms

-This course is a practical and comprehensive approach to designing, building, testing, and deploying mobile applications on mobile devices.
-Students build mobile applications that leverage device features and 3rd party application programming interfaces (APIs) to create stable and robust software Topics covered include application design, memory constraints, input methods, data handling, interfacing with device APIs and connectivity.
+A practical and comprehensive approach to designing, building, testing, and deploying mobile applications on smart devices is taught.
+Students build mobile applications that leverage device features and 3rd party application programming interfaces (APIs) to create stable and robust software.
+Topics covered include user interface design, input methods, data handling, interfacing with device APIs and connectivity.

 D Requires minimum grade of D.